 2. Be mindful.

-Mindfulness is a form of meditation that focuses on the present and self reflection. it’s a bit of a fad right now – but for good reason!.
-It has shown to improve health in more ways than one.
-Mindful meditation has be shown to improve focus, relieve stress, improve athletic performance, and even help decrease pain.
+Mindfulness is a form of meditation that focuses on the present and self-reflection.
+It’s a bit of a fad right now, but for good reason!
+It has been shown to improve health in more ways than one.
+Mindful meditation can improve focus, relieve stress, improve athletic performance, and even help decrease pain.
 Don’t believe me?
 Check out this summary of mindfulness research and its results.
-I am a huge believer in meditation and it has helped me a lot in my recovery journey.
-This year, take time to be present, grateful, and centered.
+I am a huge believer in meditation, and it has helped me a lot in my recovery journey.
+This year take time to be present, grateful, and centered.
 Ready to try meditation?
-We've got just the thing.
+We’ve got just the thing.

 3. Read more.

 Who reads anymore?
-According to the Huffington Post, successful people!
+According to the Huffington Post, successful people do!
 Reading is a great way to expand our horizons, learn something new, or simply take a break from this wild world.
 It can also be a great way to unwind after a long day or connect with new friends at a book club.
 No matter your preferences, reading is a great hobby to start or re-visit.
-Start your 2018 reading career off with some suggestions from Workit’s own Community Lead, Kali Lux!
+Start your reading career off with some suggestions from Workit’s Head of Marketing, Kali Lux!

 4. Set social media boundaries.

 If you’re like me, you spend a LOT of time online.
 While social media sites are amazing places for staying in touch with friends or keeping up with world events, they can also be overwhelming.
-A study from the University of Missouri found that social media like Facebook can increase feelings of envy in its users that result in depression.
+A study from the University of Missouri found that social media like Facebook can increase feelings of envy in its users, resulting in depression.
 Staying connected is important, but so is setting boundaries.
 Some common social media boundaries are limiting nighttime use, turning notifications off, and *shudders* leaving the house without your phone.
-I’m sure 2018 will bring many more opportunities to be glued to our phones.
+I’m sure the coming year will bring many more opportunities to be glued to our phones.
 Let’s set boundaries and be prepared to unplug (even for a little while).